Skip to content

 Link to this section

-What’s the difference between machine-to-machine and regular user authentication in Kinde?
+What is the difference between machine-to-machine and user authentication in Kinde?

-M2M authentication is designed for servers, APIs, and automated systems that need to communicate securely without human intervention.
-Unlike regular user auth where someone signs in with a password or social login, M2M uses the client credentials flow - your application authenticates using a client ID and secret to get an access token.
-Think of it like having a service account that can access your APIs 24/7 without anyone needing to sign in.
-This is perfect for microservices, background jobs, or third-party integrations that need to access your Kinde-protected resources.
+M2M authentication is for servers, APIs, and automated systems that communicate without user interaction.
+Unlike user authentication (password, social sign-in, or SSO), M2M uses the OAuth 2.0 client credentials flow: the application authenticates with a client ID and secret to obtain an access token.
+This pattern is commonly used for microservices, background jobs, and system integrations.

 About machine-to-machine applications